Treating Ménière's disease

 Antihistamines can make you feel sleepy.
 Headaches and an upset stomach are also possible side effects.
 Check the patient information leaflet that comes with your medicine for the full list of possible side effects, or read more about the side effects of antihistamines.

 What to do during an attack

 During an attack, take your medication as soon as possible and grab the nearest available support.
-Get into a position in which you feel most stable or comfortable and keep as still as possible.
+Get into a position in which you feel most stable or comfortable, and keep as still as possible.
 If you need to move, do so slowly and carefully.
-Close your eyes or keep them fixed on objects in front of you, and do not turn your head quickly.
+Close your eyes or keep them fixed on objects in front of you, and don't turn your head quickly.

 If you suffer severe vertigo, dizziness, nausea and vomiting during an attack of Ménière's disease, you may need to be injected with prochlorperazine by your doctor.

 If you suffer severe vertigo with or without nausea during an attack, your doctor may also prescribe you a tablet of Buccastem that dissolves very quickly in your mouth (see above).